awsdocs/iam-user-guide/doc_source/id_credentials_mfa_configure-api-require.md

    }
    ```

 1. Anaya adds a permissions policy to the role that specifies what the role is allowed to do\.
 The permissions policy for a role with MFA protection is no different than any other role\-permission policy\.
-The following example shows the policy that Anaya adds to the role; it allows an assuming user to perform any Amazon DynamoDB action on the table `Books` in account B\.
+The following example shows the policy that Anaya adds to the role; it allows an assuming user to perform any Amazon DynamoDB action on the table `Books` in account A\.
 This policy also allows the `dynamodb:ListTables` action, which is required to perform actions in the console\.
 **Note**
 The permissions policy does not include an MFA condition\.
 It is important to understand that the MFA authentication is used only to determine whether a user can assume the role\.
 Once the user has assumed the role, no further MFA checks are made\.